Tshegofatso00/LoadsheddingFriend/README.md

 # LoadsheddingFriend

-LoadsheddingFriend is an Android app prototype demonstrating user authentication, community reporting, and offline features related to load shedding schedules.
-This project was built as part of an academic submission.
+LoadsheddingFriend is an Android app prototype designed to help users track load shedding schedules, submit community reports, and manage personal settings.
+This project was built for academic submission and demonstrates Firebase integration, local caching, and a simple user interface.

 ---